 The wand has recently gained in popularity thanks to its prominence in a number of high profile works of fiction such as the Harry Potter stories and the Lord of the Rings.
-Magicka School teaches that it is primarily a weapon of Fire [7].
-As such it could be used for casting a circle and some witches prefer to do this.
-In general though it is especially used for invocation, spell and healing work when a concentration of energy is needed.
+It is primarily a weapon of Fire [7].
+As such it could be used for casting a circle and some Witches prefer to do this.
+In general, though, it is especially used for invocation, spell and healing work, when a concentration of energy is needed.

 Traditionally a wand is made from wood.
-In the past it used to be thought that hazel or nut wood was best and, if the advice of the Key of Solomon was to be followed, then this should be of a year's growth and best harvested at dawn on a
+In the past it used to be thought that hazel or nut wood was best and, if the advice of the Key of Solomon was to be followed, then this should be of a year's growth and best harvested at dawn on a Wednesday [8].

-Wednesday [8].
 There are few Wiccans who go to such lengths and today many different natural materials are used including copper, steel and crystal, as well as dowel rods from a DIY store.

-Often it is stated that the wand should be of the same length as the distance between the crook of the owner's elbow and forefinger.
+These days wands are manufactured in all shapes and sizes, although tradition has it that the wand should be the same length as the distance between the crook of the owner's elbow and forefinger.
 However, this isn't totally necessary -it's not the size of your wand that counts....

 Wands are fairly easy to make and need not be elaborate.
-Below is a photo of one made from a hazel branch carved with a Swiss army knife:
+On the next page is a photo of one made from a hazel branch carved with a Swiss army knife:

-Decoration is a matter of choice.
-On this example the symbol of the Wiccan First Degree is in evidence, along with a pentagram and a triple moon-phase symbol.
+Embellishment is dictated by preference.
+On this example the symbol of the Wiccan First Degree is in evidence, along with a pentagram and a triple moonphase symbol.
 Some add beading around the shaft, as well as crystal tips.
 A nice touch can be to make a drawstring bag.
-This example was hand-sewn from a single piece of blue, thick-cotton velvet.
+The one above was hand-sewn from a single piece of blue, thick-cotton velvet.
 A dark colour is best as the tools are usually only exposed to Sunlight if they are used for magical or ritual practices during the day.